Matyxus/Tsp/README.md

 ### Installation

-Use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/) to install project from GitHub.
+Use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/) to install project from GitHub, or download the project and activate the enviroment inside root, then it can be used similary.
 ```julia
 (env) pkg> add https://github.com/Matyxus/Tsp
 ```